Egan Bernal: 2022 crash

 Bernal signed a five-year contract extension with Ineos in January 2022, announcing his goal for the year was to win the 2022 Tour de France.

 Days later, on a training ride in Gachancipá with Ineos Grenadiers teammates on 24 January, Bernal hit the back of a stopped passenger bus at a speed of about 50 km/h.
 Bernal was on his time-trial bike and had not been attentive to the stopped bus according to the transit police.
 Ineos team later released a statement stating Bernal had sustained "[...]a fractured vertebrae[sic], a fractured right femur, a fractured right patella, chest trauma, a punctured lung and several rib fractures".
 Bernal was taken to Clinica Universidad de La Sabana in Bogotá for treatment.
 In total, doctors counted 20 separate fractures and initially warned there was a 95% chance Bernal would die or be paralyzed.
 He underwent two surgeries, both of which were successful in the immediate sense; the long term impacts were less certain.
 By 25 January he was stabilized, although still in intensive care as the doctors moved to treating less serious injuries.

 He began to recover quickly, and by early March was sharing his progress with friends, family and fans on social media.
 His coach, Xabier Artexte, did not rule out a return to cycling by the end of the 2022 season.

 There was a rumor that Bernal would possibly make his return at the 2022 Vuelta a España, however Vuelta Director Javier Guillén stated this was not true.
 Instead Bernal was intending to ride in the 2022 Vuelta a Burgos.
 The plan was changed again with his new return being the Danmark Rundt.

 2023–present

 Bernal finished 8th at the 2023 Tour de Romandie.
 He also rode in the 2023 Tour de France and the 2023 Vuelta a España.

 In 2024, he finished fourth at the Volta a Catalunya.

 In 2025, he finished seventh at the Giro d'Italia, his first top-ten finish in a Grand Tour since 2022.
-He rode the 2025 Vuelta a España, where he won the sixteenth stage. he finished eight in that season's Giro di Lombardia, his first monument top-ten since he finished third at the same race in 2019.
+He rode the 2025 Vuelta a España, where he won the sixteenth stage.
+He finished eighth in that season's Il Lombardia, his first monument top-ten since he finished third at the same race in 2019.
+He finished 20th at the 2026 Tour de France.